ProjetsPL/treehouse-theme/collections/_posts/us/2020-04-09-curbless-shower-check-popular-bathroom-trend-of-2020.md

 toc: true
 promoted: false
 update_date: 2020-04-09
-title: Curbless Shower - the Most Intriguing Bathroom Trend of 2020
+title: Curbless Shower - Check Popular Bathroom Trend of 2020
-description: "A curbless shower? \U0001F6BF This unusual bathroom design is becoming a new trend among many homeowners. ➡️ Find out whether a barrier free shower is for you!"
+description: "Thinking about a curbless shower? \U0001F6BF  This unusual bathroom design is becoming a new trend in 2020. ➡️ Find out whether a barrier free shower is for you!"
 intro: In times of minimalistic designs, everyone aims to spare as much space as possible.
   It might be quite a difficult task, especially if one has little space at their disposal.
 It is one of the most common problems with bathrooms.
 Fortunately, interior